-When I recommend running poles I always say that they should be of a z-folding design so that they can pack down very small, which is great for trail running, but many of these are not adjustable in length.
+When I recommend running poles to runners I always say that they should be of a z-folding design so that they can pack down very small, which is great for trail running, but many of these are not adjustable in length.
 Snowshoeing poles adjust by sliding out with the telescopic design.

 It is also recommended to have hand straps attached to the pole handles, this will take some effort away from your wrists over time and you’ll also have the benefit of not accidentally dropping and losing your poles in deep snow.

 Here are some highly-rated snowshoe poles that are for sale at REI.

 Depending on where you go snowshoing, trails can be quite disorienting when covered in snow.
 This is especially so in forests, where every direction you glance can look similar.
 This can make it easier to get lost than you think – even if you are familiar with the trails from hiking or running on them in summer.
 If other people have taken wrong turns before you this can be really misleading for you, too, as you may instinctively follow their tracks even through it’s not the right way!